 to address class and learner concerns.

 functioning of school.

 We aim to open Community Keepers school offices at as many schools in South Africa as possible and thereby affect change on all levels of functioning for learners schools, families and communities.
-Our medium and long term goals are to have 20 school offices by 2018 and 100 Community Keepers school offices by 2025 whereby we will be able to deliver professional support services to about 20,000 learners per year.
+Our long-term goal is to have 100 school-based therapy offices nationwide by 2025, serving about 45 000 beneficiaries per annum.